 “Customer” means a person who is party to a costs agreement with lawlab in relation to a Service.

 “Fees” means the fees set out in the Schedule and payable to the partner on the terms of the Agreement.
-The Fees are based on approximately 10% of the amount payable by the Customer for a Service.

 “Force Majeure” means an event that is beyond the reasonable control of a party, including acts of God, communications line or internet failures, power failures, riots, strikes, fire, war, pandemic, natural disaster or government action after the date of the Agreement, but excluding an event to the extent that it could have been avoided by a party taking reasonable steps or reasonable care.